 - Alectinib (Alecensa), brigatinib (Alunbrig), ceritinib (Zykadia), crizotinib (Xalkori), and lorlatinib (Lorbrena) are used for cancers with a gene rearrangement called ALK.

 - Atezolizumab (Tecentriq) and durvalumab (Imfinzi) target PD-L1.
 These drugs are used if your cancer cells have certain genetic markers.

 Some studies have shown using a mix of chemotherapy and immunotherapy as a first strike against NSCLC to be a good approach.
 It helps your immune system find and destroy cancer cells.

-Right now radiation is used mostly to ease metastatic lung cancer symptoms.
+Immunotherapy with radiation.
+Right now, doctors use radiation mainly to ease metastatic lung cancer symptoms.
 Some doctors think that treating lung tumors with radiation first will spark an immune response and help immunotherapy drugs find and kill cancer cells.

-Doctors are also testing immunotherapy drugs for lung cancer that have been approved to treat other types, like melanoma.
-One of these drugs, ipilimumab (Yervoy), is being tested in combination with nivolumab to see if they work better together than chemotherapy alone.
+Doctors are also using immunotherapy drugs for lung cancer that have also been approved to treat other types of cancer, like melanoma.
+One of these drugs, ipilimumab (Yervoy), is approved in combination with nivolumab (Opdivo).

 When to Change Treatments

 Sometimes, chemotherapy may do more harm than good.
 If this is the case, your doctor might turn to supportive care, which treats symptoms caused by your cancer.